-Choosing Skills to Learn
+Choosing Country Living Skills to Learn

 But then how do you choose which skills to learn first?
 Let your vision guide you.
 What best fits in with the milestones you have already set?

 For example, if you have already decided that dairy goats are your top priority, consider learning basic carpentry and build your own goat housing, as well.
 Later on, you might consider adding cheesemaking.
-However, learning to train horses could probably wait, in keeping with your vision.
+However, learning to train horses can probably wait, in keeping with your vision.

 Now let’s change the scenario and show how it would look differently if your ultimate dream was to run a market garden with draft horses.
 Obviously in this case, gardening is the first skill you will need.
 But more importantly, notice that, in this scenario, working with horses suddenly becomes a high-priority skill to obtain, while cheesemaking becomes a distraction.